Mindfulness as a Coping Tool

 Existing research supports mindfulness and mindfulness-based approaches such as Acceptance and Commitment Therapy (ACT) as being beneficial in managing anxiety, depression, chronic pain and other chronic medical conditions.
 Mindfulness-based practices can cultivate acceptance of chronic conditions, increase psychological flexibility and potentially also lead to better self-management [3–5].
 The goal is to change a person’s relationship with an adverse experience or condition, rather than change or get rid of it [6].
 An approach that focuses first on improving functioning as opposed to eliminating or controlling symptoms proves to be beneficial [7].

 When I did the research for my Master’s degree, one of the findings was that the use of mindfulness-based interventions can be effective in managing withdrawal symptoms.
-This has also been the feedback from many of the people I have supported, especially within the last 5 to 6 years.
+This has also been the feedback from many of the people I have supported, especially within the last five to six years.

 Four of the participants in my research study reported that their use of a mindfulness practice and approach was the most effective coping tool during their withdrawal.
 One was referred to a mindfulness course by her counsellor and another consulted a mindfulness practitioner.
 Two others were taught mindfulness techniques by their counsellors.
 One participant identified it as the only helpful aspect of his counselling experience: